adriaandens/fagrant/README.md

   - Mounts current working directory on the VM
   - Halting the VM
   - Destroying the VM
+  - Reverting the VM to last snapshot

 ## How to use

 For ease of use, fagrant utilises the same vocabulary as vagrant.
-It always uses the current working directory to initialise the environment (i.e. creating a FagrantFile).
+It always uses the current working directory to initialise the environment (i.e. creating a `FagrantFile`).

 To create a clone from an existing VM in your Virtualbox:
 ```